hmrc/register-trust-other-individual-frontend/Migration to GovUk Frontend.md

 For the layout, you can copy and paste the MainTemplate from this repo.

+### Twirl Chrome extension
+:gear:
+Installing the below extension allows you to view a twirl example of the components at https://design-system.service.gov.uk/components/button/

 > To see twirl examples of gov uk design system https://github.com/hmrc/play-frontend-govuk-extension

+### Components

 > Look at twirl components to get an idea what markup it will generate https://github.com/hmrc/play-frontend-govuk/tree/master/src/main/twirl/uk/gov/hmrc/govukfrontend/views/components